 If you have had a restraining order or an ex parte injunction filed against you for stalking, call Attorney John Terrezza.
 John Terrezza is an experienced criminal defense attorney who has advocated for clients subject to federal and state charges.

 Act quickly to lessen your chances of jail time or fines.
-John Terrezza’s office is located on West Gregory St. in Downtown Pensacola, just minutes from the Blue Wahoos Stadium.
+John Terrezza’s office is located on West Garden St. in Downtown Pensacola, just minutes from the Blue Wahoos Stadium.

 Call (850) 764-5291 today to speak with John Terrezza directly about any potential charges.